The Napa Wine Project

 Select Wines

-The focus is on four wines – a Trinity Blanc (Rhône variety white blend), a Trinity Rouge (Rhône variety red blend), Cabernet Sauvignon and a Special Selection Release (S.S.R) Cabernet Sauvignon.
+The focus is on four wines each year: Trinity Blanc (Rhône varietal white blend), a Trinity Rouge (Rhône varietal red blend), Reserve Cabernet Sauvignon and a Special Selection Release (S.S.R) Cabernet Sauvignon.
 The first wine made under the Progeny label was from 2006.

 Trinity Blanc

-The 2012 Progeny Mt.
-Veeder Cabernet Sauvignon was blended with 5% Malbec.
+The 2012 Progeny Cabernet Sauvignon, Mount Veeder Reserve was blended with 5% Malbec.
 This wine is dark ruby in the glass with some interesting aromas including sweet plum, graphite/pencil shavings along with raspberry and blackberry.
 There is a barely perceptible hint of dried herbs and cigar smoke.
 The palate shows more red fruit then darker fruit and features great acidity.
 This bottling features long-lasting broad-shouldered tannins.

-The 2007 Progeny Cabernet Sauvignon Special Select Release (S.S.R) is always 100% varietal Cabernet Sauvignon.
-This wine is noticeably dark in the glass (by far the darkest of the three red wines we tried) – fig, brown chocolate, blackberry and a dried floral note show on the bouquet.
-Showcases darker fruit on the palate – lingering notes of baking spice including cloves.
+The 2007 Progeny Cabernet Sauvignon, Mount Veeder Reserve is 100% varietal Cabernet Sauvignon.
+It spent 28 months aging in French oak barrels prior to bottling.
+This wine is noticeably dark in the glass, and is generally by far the darkest of their three red wines produced each year.
+The bouquet reveals aromas of fig, brown chocolate, blackberry and a dried floral note deeper in the aromatics.
+Showcases darker fruit on the palate with lingering notes of baking spice including cloves.
 Robust tannins.
+Memorable tannins.
 Age-worthy.
 No question there.

 Trinity Rouge

-The 2012 Trinity Rouge was the first vintage of this particular wine.
-This year saw 50% Syrah, 48% Grenache and 2% Mourvèdre.
+The 2012 Progeny Trinity Rouge was the first vintage of this particular wine.
+This year, the blend was 50% Syrah, 48% Grenache and 2% Mourvèdre.
 The bouquet shows darker fruit with an almost meaty component from the Syrah; the Grenache contributes some pleasing fragrance including florals.
 As the wine opens lively and bright aromatics show including black berry and blackberry fruits.
 Also, dark chocolate and some oak spice on the bouquet.
 The tannins are fairly fine grained with some perceptible chalky notes; they are well integrated and their gentle presence lingers softly for some time.

 —

 A state-of-the-art winery was completed in time for the 2016 harvest; it is contemporary and sleek, making full use of concrete, steel and glass architecture.
-Along with a new hospitality center, the production facility was designed by Juancarlos Fernandez of Signum Architecture.
-Juancarlos was responsible for designing several other premium Napa properties to date including Cade Estate, Brand Estate and Nine Suns Winery.
+Along with a stand alone hospitality center, the production winery was designed by Juancarlos Fernandez of Signum Architecture.
+Recycled end posts from the vineyard were creatively used as both visual and supporting pieces in the roof of the hospitality center.
+In addition to this winery, Juancarlos has designed several other premium Napa Valley properties to date including Cade Estate, Brand Estate and Nine Suns Winery.
 Juancarlos rode his bicycle around the property during his early visit to the site – identifying a particular knoll to best capture the panoramic vistas of the rolling hills.
 That knoll is the location of the hospitality center, which opened in late Fall 2017.

 The landscaping surrounding the winery and hospitality center is the work of Roche + Roche Landscape Architects.
 Their focus on the surrounding vegetation was on low-water usage plants.

-The wine is now primarily sold direct to consumer, although Progeny maintains a few select placements around the country including at the French Laundry in Yountville, PRESS in St. Helena and in Wally’s in Beverly Hills.
+The wine is primarily sold direct to consumer, although Progeny maintains a few select mostly restaurant placements around the country including at the French Laundry in Yountville, PRESS in St. Helena and in Wally’s in Beverly Hills.

 The Wool’s have been significant contributors to the Queen of the Valley Hospital in the city of Napa.